 Increasingly, as Bruno Latour notes, conspiracy theories seem to be open to all comers.
 I've recently spoken to several students who have become interested in supposedly 'subliminal' occult imagery in television advertisements or music videos.
 To give you some idea of what I'm talking about, the peculiar Baphomet-like pose above is a frame - barely perceptible on casual viewing - from Rihanna's 'Umbrella' video.
-Those interested in discussing these weird images in Rihanna's ouevre can enjoy a myriad of breathlessly inventive websites linking the pop diva to witchcraft, devil worship or the Illuminati.
+Those interested in discussing these weird images in Rihanna's oeuvre can enjoy a myriad of breathlessly inventive websites linking the pop diva to witchcraft, devil worship or the Illuminati.
 The creators of these occult conspiracy websites (e.g. Vigilant Citizen) often present themselves as concerned 'netizens' providing a vital public service by raising awareness about the celebrity demons in our midst.
 Many, too, seem to share conservative Christian values and their analyses are often grossly misogynistic where female celebrities are concerned; Rihanna, for example, is an 'Illuminati Whore of Death', according to one rather unforgiving website.
-Indeed, these Illuminati-hating 'truthers' typically assume that the celebrity stars of these videos are 'pulling the strings' and are responsible for the 'subliminal' images in their videos; but weirdly, these inquisitive souls almost never discuss how this process might actually work, how contemporary music videos are produced or circulated, or who gains from the incorporation of occult iconography.
-To my mind, the more interesting questions are: what is the significance of these images for contemporary media audiences?
-Who is responsible for producing them - and why (even if the answer is simply that they have been inserted to generate some profitable ersatz controversy)?
+Indeed, these elite-hating 'truthers' typically assume that the celebrity stars of these videos are 'pulling the strings' and are responsible for the 'subliminal' images in their videos; but weirdly, these inquisitive souls almost never discuss how this process might actually work, how contemporary music videos are produced or circulated, or who gains from the incorporation of occult iconography.
+To my mind, these are the more interesting questions to ask about occult imagery: what is the significance of these images for contemporary media audiences?
+Who is responsible for producing them - and why (even if the answer is simply that they exsit to generate some profitable ersatz controversy)?

-Lacan reads the paranoid position as one of total certainty in which the subject experiences an unbearable proximity to a malevolent other that exercises a total grip over the subject's inner life and which nevertheless remains opaque and enigmatic - hence the apparently ludicrous refusal in these conspiracy websites to actually name the producers, directors, technicians or other creative personnel involved in producing these hateful images.
-Instead the conspiracy theorist focuses solely on the image.
-I am reminded here of a passage about conspiracy theories and paranoia in Jodi Dean's book Democracy and Other Neoliberal Fantasies:
+Psychotic delusion is characterized not so much by incoherence as by a kind of crazy, 'excessive' coherence and certainty.
+Lacan reads the paranoid position as one of total certainty in which the subject experiences an unbearable proximity to a malevolent other that exercises a total grip over the subject's inner life but which nevertheless remains opaque and enigmatic - hence the otherwise weird refusal in these conspiracy websites to name the producers, directors, technicians or other creative personnel involved in producing the hated images.
+Instead the conspiracy theorists fixate solely on the image.
+Writing about conspiracy theories and paranoia in her book Democracy and Other Neoliberal Fantasies, Jodie Dean writes:

 "Lacan refers to a 'captivating image'.
 The psychotic fastens on this image, positioning himself in relation to it.
 Insofar as this relation remains at the level of the imaginary, it is not a symbolic relation capable of anchoring meaning or offering a clear degree of separation between the subject and the other.
 On the contrary, precisely because the relationship is on the imaginary plane, it is characterized by fear, rivalry and aggression"